Rate this page:

 You can use macros to build the following types of apps:

-Macros can enable you to integrate with other systems, either owned by you or by accessing the public API of a known service.
-Your macro may integrate aspects of the service's experience within a Confluence page, or create an experience that accesses the service's API.
+Macros enable you to integrate other systems into Confluence, either your own services or others that are available via APIs.
+Your macro may integrate aspects of a service's experience within a Confluence page, or create an experience that accesses the service's API.

 Examples include integration with: